tormath1/sysext-tutorial/hands-on-3/README.md

 # Hands-on 3: Setup a small Kubernetes Cluster with Flatcar and Fedora CoreOS nodes, using sysexts

-For this hands on, we will deploy a Kubernetes cluster with 1 node and 1 control plane:
+For this hands on, we will deploy a Kubernetes cluster with two nodes:

-* one Flatcar Container Linux system as control-plane
+* one Flatcar Container Linux system as control-plane node
 * one Fedora CoreOS system as worker node

 If you are attending KubeCon London, you can connect to the lab system via SSH: